shubhlpu16/linkedin-auto-apply/replit.md

 - **Purpose**: Provides a web-based documentation page explaining how to install the Chrome extension

 ## Recent Changes
+- **2025-11-11**: Skills Made Optional
+  - **UI UPDATE**: Changed "Key Skills (Experimental)" to "Key Skills (Optional)" with gray color
+  - **VALIDATION**: Removed requirement for at least one skill - users can now start auto-apply without adding any skills
+  - **BEHAVIOR**: Extension will skip skill-related questions if no skills are configured
+  - **HINT TEXT**: Updated to clearly explain skills are optional and show example use case
+  - **BENEFIT**: Users who don't want to deal with skill questions can now use the extension with just basic info (name, email, phone)

+- **2025-11-11**: Intelligent Skill Question Detection & Auto-Fill
+  - **SKILL DETECTION: Question Type Recognition**: Automatically detects different types of skill questions:
+    - **Years of Experience**: "How many years of React experience do you have?"
+    - **Proficiency Level**: "What is your Python proficiency level?"
+(Beginner/Intermediate/Advanced/Expert)
+    - **Yes/No Questions**: "Do you have experience with AWS?" or "Are you familiar with Docker?"
+    - **Skill Presence**: "Do you have knowledge of Kubernetes?"
+  - **SMART MATCHING: Fuzzy Skill Name Extraction**: Intelligently matches skills even with variations:
+    - **Whole-word matching**: Prevents "Java" from matching "JavaScript" (strict word boundaries)
+    - **Short skill support**: Handles 2-3 character skills like "Go", "R", "C#" with exact matching
+    - **Variation detection**: Matches "React" in "ReactJS" (prefix/suffix with max 2 char difference)
+    - **Similarity scoring**: Uses Levenshtein distance for 80%+ similar matches
+    - **Safe matching**: Multiple strategies prevent false positives while maximizing correct fills
+  - **AUTO-FILL: Proficiency Levels**: Maps years of experience to proficiency:
+    - < 1 year → Beginner
+    - 1-3 years → Intermediate
+    - 3-7 years → Advanced
+    - 7+ years → Expert
+  - **LOGGING: Detailed Feedback**: Shows exactly what was detected and filled:
+    - `✓ Detected years question for "React": filling "5" years`
+    - `✓ Detected proficiency question for "Python": selecting "Advanced" (5 years)`
+    - `✅ Filled 8 skill-related fields`
+  - **TESTING**: See enhanced testing section below

 - **2025-11-11**: Enhanced Detection - Job Card Footer & Details Pane
   - **DETECTION: Already Applied from job card footer**: Now detects "Applied" status shown directly in job card footer (below company/location)
   - **DETECTION: Already Applied from details pane**: Enhanced pattern matching for "Applied X time ago" and "Applied on..." formats